EABruton/express-waitlist/README.md

 REDIS_PORT=6379
 ```

-**You should ensure that your env file lines up with the relevant docker compose file you wish to deploy.**
+**You should ensure that your env file lines up with the relevant docker

-For example, in the `compose.yaml`, the following environmental variables need to be matched in your .env.development file:

-- **POSTGRES_USER**: maps to `DB_USER`
-- **POSTGRES_PASSWORD**: maps to `DB_PASSWORD`
-- **POSTGRES_DB**: maps to `DB_NAME`

-And in your associated .env file, you should also make sure that the ports line up with the service ports as described in the compose file (ex: REDIS_PORT should match what is in the compose file).
+compose file you wish to deploy with.**